 Apr 13 Am I Eligible for Social Security Disability Benefits?
 Apr 3 Hearing Loss in the Workplace - How to Increase Your Safety Mar 27 5 Most Common Wear & Tear Injuries in the Workplace Mar 21 Inadequate Training Injuries Mar 6 How Social Media Could Affect Your Workers' Comp Claim Feb 26 Scaffolding Accidents - What You Need to Know Feb 14 Should I See a Doctor After an On-the-Job Accident?
 Feb 5 Understanding the Long-Term Effects of Toxic Exposure When is Sexual Harassment a Workers' Comp Claim?
 Nobody deserves to have their personal space or comfort violated, least of all in a professional work environment. ...
 Reaching MMI: What's Next According to the American Medical Association, Medical Maximum Improvement (MMI) is defined as “the point at which ...
-Can I Get Workers' Comp If I Quit My Job?
-Accidents happen, but when they do, it always seems like it’s at the most inopportune time.
-What if you’ve ...
-Should I See a Doctor After an On-the-Job Accident?
-Whether you tripped and fell at work, or you were hit by a falling object at a construction site, it is always a good ...
-2018 (13 posts) April (2 posts) March (3 posts) February (3 posts) January (4 posts) 2017 (41 posts) December (3 posts) November (10 posts) October (6 posts) September (6 posts) August (4 posts) June (1 posts) May (2 posts) April (2 posts) March (2 posts) February (3 posts) January (2 posts) 2016 (24 posts) December (1 posts) November (2 posts) October (2 posts) September (2 posts) August (2 posts) July (2 posts) June (3 posts) May (2 posts) April (2 posts) March (2 posts) February (3 posts) January (1 posts) Construction Injuries (1) Employer Retaliation (1) Firm News (5) Hints & Tips (3) In the News (4) Occupational Diseases (2) Repetitive Stress Injuries (3) Toxic Exposure (1) Workers' Compensation (65) Recent Posts Most Popular Archives Categories Blog Posts in May, 2016 Blog Home How Do I Prepare For An IME?
+Attorney Alan Wax Speaks at CWCDAA on Utilization & Independent Medical Review The California Workers’ Compensation Defense Attorneys’ Association (CWCDAA) 2017 Annual Winter Conference ...
+Insurance Companies Seek to Weaken Cumulative Trauma Injury Claims Cumulative trauma (CT) injury claims are crucial for workers who have been hurt at work over time, not within a single ...
+2018 (13 posts) April (2 posts) March (3 posts) February (3 posts) January (4 posts) 2017 (41 posts) December (3 posts) November (10 posts) October (6 posts) September (6 posts) August (4 posts) June (1 posts) May (2 posts) April (2 posts) March (2 posts) February (3 posts) January (2 posts) 2016 (24 posts) December (1 posts) November (2 posts) October (2 posts) September (2 posts) August (2 posts) July (2 posts) June (3 posts) May (2 posts) April (2 posts) March (2 posts) February (3 posts) January (1 posts) Construction Injuries (1) Employer Retaliation (1) Firm News (5) Hints & Tips (4) In the News (4) Inadequate Training (1) Occupational Diseases (2) Occupational Hearing Loss (1) Repetitive Stress Injuries (4) Scaffolding Accidents (1) Social Security Disability (1) Toxic Exposure (1) Workers' Compensation (69) Recent Posts Most Popular Archives Categories Blog Posts in May, 2016 Blog Home How Do I Prepare For An IME?
 Posted By Law Offices of Wax & Wax || 20-May-2016 When there are issues or disputes over your workers’ compensation benefits, you’ll be asked to undergo an independent medical exam (IME).
 These exams are done by the doctor your employer or employer’s insurance company hires – he or she will ask you about your condition, the accident, and the extent of your impairment.
 Because the outcome of an IME can significantly impact ...
 Share This Post: Continue Reading Report: CA Workers' Comp Opioid Prescriptions Still Prominent, Decreasing Posted By Law Offices of Wax & Wax || 9-May-2016 The prescription of opioid painkillers has become a disturbingly common part of workers' compensation benefits, especially here in California.
 A new report from California Workers' Compensation Institute has found that, while opioid prescriptions remain a prominent part of California's workers' comp system, the number of prescriptions overall is decreasing.
 As Business Insurance ...
 Share This Post: Continue Reading 2 results found.
 Viewing page 1 of 1.